saurabhkulkarni2312/saurabh.github.io/_posts/project/2016-02-12-Amazon-Recommendation-System.markdown

 **Gradient Boosted Regression**:
 Gradient Boosted Regressor builds an additive model in a forward stage-wise fashion; it allows for the optimization of arbitrary loss functions.
 In each stage a regression tree is t on the negative gradient of the loss function.
 The hyperparameters that I were again tuned to avoid overfitting.
-The advantage of using an ensemble technique like boosting is that we incrementally keep on building a better model which works best for us.
+The advantage of using an ensemble technique like boosting is that we can incrementally keep on building a better model which works best for us.

 Of all the models: Gradient Boosting gave the least MAE followed by Random Forest